Punktum-dk/epp-service-specification/README.md

 Maintenance of IP addresses is done in the **Registrar Portal** (RP) and requires an active registrar account for access.

+Please see the [Registrar Portal Service Specification][DKHMRPSPEC] for details.

 <a id="implementation-extensions"></a>

 ## Implementation Extensions